chadev/Chadev_ircbot/README.md

 ## Configuring

 The bot is configured purely by system evironmental variables.
 To work with the Google Calendar API, this also requires Oauth2 credentuals from Google.
-To set those up follow the directions [found here](https://developers.google.com/accounts/docs/OAuth2ForDevices).

 ### Required environtment variables